adnammit/notes/bash.md

-o parameters that are passed into a bash script are handled in the same way as defined variables -- that is, they can be referenced with dollar sign notation: $2 dereferences the 2nd parameter. o the first parameter (0) is name of the script or program o parameters containing spaces or special charactes should be passed with single or double quotes o referencing parameters:
+o parameters that are passed into a bash script are handled in the same way as defined variables -- that is, they can be referenced with dollar sign notation: $2 dereferences the 2nd parameter. o the first parameter (0) is name of the script or program o parameters containing spaces or special characters should be passed with single or double quotes o referencing parameters:
   	      0,1,2...		the nth parameter
 	      * 		positional parameters starting with 1